JodusNodus/apartment-eagle/RAILWAY_DEPLOYMENT.md

 ## Step 6: Run Database Migrations

 The database setup should run automatically during deployment, but if you encounter issues:

-### Option A: Automatic Setup (Recommended)

-The `scripts/setup-db.js` script runs automatically during deployment and should create the database tables.

 ### Option B: Manual Setup via Railway Shell